 Soon, Great Britain, France, and the Netherlands began to challenge Spain's hold on the region.
 Besides outright attacks and invasions, these powers sanctioned pirate attacks on Spanish ships.
 In the late 17th century, Spain ceded Jamaica and the Cayman Islands to Britain and Haiti to France.
 The colonies became a source of important cash crops such as coffee, sugar, cacao, indigo, and tobacco, while Haiti, Jamaica, and Cuba in particular imported additional enslaved Africans.

-Between 1794 and 1886, slavery was gradually abolished across the region.
-Nevertheless, societies continued to be highly stratified by race, ethnicity, and class.
+Between 1794 and 1886. slaverv was araduallv abolished across the reaion.
+Nevertheless, societies continued to be highly stratified bv race. ethnicity, and class.